-Keep a handle on your financial incomings and outgoings by testing out FUTRLI today.
+Keep a handle on your financial incomings and outgoings with Futrli.
 If you’re able to play out scenarios in your head for your business but aren’t sure you can afford to make them happen, have a look at our Scenarios section.
-This feature allows you to input your own data with real-time predictions, giving you confidence in each decision you make, therefore more control over where your money is actually going.
+Input your own data with real-time predictions, giving you confidence in each decision you make, therefore more control over where your money is actually going.

 A good example here is if there was a chance of an economic downturn.
 If you’ve played out some possible outcomes for this before it happens you’ll be able to use what you’ve learnt to protect your business.
 Be it investing or finding an investor, amping up stock or cutting it back, you can act now and pivot your business before external factors prevent you from making your own choices.

 While it’s exciting for most, the near-constant upgrades to our devices and software can make for an intimidating change for some.
 Your product may be as good as it can be for now, but keep track of advancements in your industry and apply them when you’re able.